Black Bakelite & Diamanté Dangle Earrings

-The drops of these unusual Art Deco black Bakelite (or other plastic from the 1920s) earrings are embellished with a silver painted design and inlaid diamanté.
+These vintage Bakelite earrings are unusual.
+The pendants in black Bakelite (or other plastic from the 1920s) are embellished with a silver painted design and inlaid diamantés.
 A sterling chain connects each drop to a diamanté-centered black bead designed to adorn the earlobe.
 These all-original screw-back earrings can be modified for pierced ears.
-Light-weight and easy to wear, these fun earrings work well for off-duty and business-casual wear.
-Scroll down to see a selection of Art Deco bracelets to wear with these earrings.
+Light-weight and easy to wear, this fun pair works well for off-duty and business-casual attire.
+Although many of the stones have darkened, these earrings are still very attractive.
+Scroll down to see a selection of Art Deco bracelets to wear with these jewels.